Maintaining a Healthy Weight

 You don’t have to spend a lot of money joining a gym or hiring a personal trainer.
 Think about the kinds of physical activities that you enjoy—for example, walking, running, bicycling, gardening, housecleaning, swimming, or dancing.
 Try to make time to do what you enjoy on most days of the week.
 And then increase how long you do it, or add another fun activity.

-Learn more about exercise and physical activity from Go4Life, NIA's exercise and physical activity campaign.
-Go4Life offers a variety of free, evidence-based resources for older adults in one convenient spot.
+Learn more about exercise and physical activity from NIA’s Go4Life, which offers a variety of free, evidence-based resources for older adults in one convenient spot.

 For More Information on Maintaining a Healthy Weight